 Risk type Description Mitigation by Dependency on key staff The Group relies significantly on the skills and experience of the managerial staff as well as technical, sourcing and sales personnel.
-A loss of any key individuals or the failure to recruit suitable managers and other key staff, both for expanding operations and for replacing people who leave the company, could result in an inability to meet customer demand resulting in a loss of customers.
-This risk is mitigated by recruiting employees to cover both business growth and fluctuations in employee composition.
-Ir order to attract and retain staff, the Group offers a balanced remuneration package, development programs and a stimulating workplace offering attractive career opportunities.
+A loss of any key individuals or the failure to recruit suitable managers and other key staff, both for expanding operations and for replacing people who leave the company, could result in an inability to meet customer demand resulting in a loss of customers. remuneration package, development programs and a stimulating workplace offering attractive career opportunities.
 Inventory risk The Group holds sizeable inventory levels with a certain volatility throughout the year.
 The Group may be unable to manage its inventory successfully resulting in additional tied up capital and eroding margins.
 The Group closely monitors inventory through dedicated inventory management departments which are divided into product categories.
 Critical stress tests are regularly carried out on the theoretical financial boundaries of inventory positions versus equity, covenants and working capital financing.
 The financial boundaries itself are continuously assessed to safeguard the Group's ability to quickly respond to changing market circumstances, like for instance Covid-19.